Successful Special Education

 The difficulties Susan faced with her child may be different from your struggles, but I wanted to share what she has learned from guiding her special son through 14 years of public education.

-Susan's Suggestions for Helping a Special Education Child
+Susan's Suggestions for Helping a Child With Special Educational Needs

 - Keep all testing results, records and conference notes in a file at home in order to track your child's progressive development.